 Also Kain and Razziel are a little bit more complex than other Vampire protagonists too.
 They aren’t motivated by being in love with someone, or even in just in being a better person.
 They both want to challenge destiny, defy the will of the gods and shape the world in a way that they believe to be better.

 The fact that The Legacy of Kain also deals with time travel too is also a somewhat unusual subject for Vampire fiction.

 Kain would have to be played by Simon Templeman who voiced the character in the original games.
-The character would have to be made older of course, but that’s okay.
+The character would have to be made older, but that’s okay.
 Small price to pay to get Simon Templeman back.
 Templeman to me has the best voice for a villain.

 Among his other notable roles include The Angel of Death in Charmed, the psychotic spectre Pervayne in Angel, and Doctor Doom is the classic 90s animated version of the Fantastic Four.

 Sadly however Michael Ball the voice actor for Razziel is too old to play the character.
 He is 80 years old!
 Instead I think Michael Fassbender would do a brilliant job at capturing the characters passion, fanaticism and more complex personality.